 Cyber risk and operational resilience

-Cyber risk has been increasing for several years, in line with increased digitisation, interconnectedness and cyber threats.
-Insurers are not only exposed to cyber risks in their operations but are also active takers of cyber risk through their cyber underwriting activities.
-As digitisation, interconnectedness and cyber threats continue to expand, cyber insurance has the potential to become an increasingly more significant part of the non-life market and to play a greater role in mitigating the risks associated with cyber incidents.
-In view of the potential scale and pace of the growth of the cyber insurance market and the ubiquitous and significant nature of cyber risk, cyber insurance underwriting has increasingly attracted supervisory attention.
+Cyber risks are increasing with growing digitisation, interconnectedness and cyber threats.
+Insurers are not only exposed to cyber risks in their operations but also as takers of cyber risk through their cyber underwriting activities.
+As digitalisation, interconnectedness and cyber threats continue to expand, the cyber insurance market has the potential to grow.
+Given the potential scale of the cyber insurance market and the ubiquitous and significant nature of cyber risk, cyber insurance underwriting has attracted supervisory attention.

 Financial stability